-When determining income eligibility, the gross income is used—income before any taxes or other exclusions or deductions have been taken out.
-Adjusted income is gross income minus allowable income deductions.
+When determining income eligibility, the gross income is used(income before any taxes or other exclusions/deductions).
 The annual income must not exceed the income limits published by the U.S. Dept. of HUD.

 As a Tenant -the tenant pays 30% of their adjusted income; HUD pays the remainder of the tenant rent.
-Allowable medical expenses are used to help lower the rent.
 Annual examinations of income and expenses determine the tenant rental amount.

 Cornerstone Housing North, Inc. is organized for charitable purposes; to provide elderly persons and handicapped persons with housing facilities and services specifically designed to meet their physical, social, and psychological needs and to promote their health, security, happiness, and usefulness in longer living.